Catch and Release (2006 film): Plot

 Gray does not want anything to do with Maureen, but the guys are reluctant to send the son of their dead friend away so quickly, so they all get to know each other over dinner.
 Trying to understand how Grady could secretly cheat on her, Gray blurts out her belief that "catch and release" fishermen are cruel and should just eat the fish.

-Sam and Maureen have similar scattered personalities and connect well, but Sam stops her when she initiates sex while Mattie is near.
+Sam and Maureen have similar scattered personalities and connect well, but he stops her when she initiates sex while Mattie is near.
 Gray and Fritz become intimate.
 On a day trip to a river, Sam teaches Mattie to fly fish, while Dennis tells Gray he has feelings for her.
-He is upset to learn that Gray and Fritz hooked up, but she dismisses it as "less than nothing", not realizing Fritz can hear her.
-Believing she doesn't care, he returns to Malibu.
+He is upset to learn that Gray and Fritz hooked up, but she dismisses it as "less than nothing", not realizing Fritz can hear them.
+Believing she does not care, he returns to Malibu.

 Mrs. Douglas insists Mattie take a DNA test before inheriting Grady's money; the test shows Mattie is not his.
-Maureen has no idea how to find Rafael, the man she had sex with a few days before Grady, and is unsure how to support Mattie without the money.
+Maureen has no idea how to find Rafael, the likely father who she had sex with a few days before Grady, and is unsure how to support Mattie without the money.
 Gray tells Mrs. Douglas to either give money to this child that Grady had loved as his own, or Gray will sell the family engagement ring to help Maureen support him.

 Gathering at the dedication ceremony for the peace garden Dennis has built to memorialize Grady, Mrs. Douglas gives Maureen $1 million.
 She then tells Gray to keep the ring, as she just wanted her boy back.
 Dennis moves out and Maureen and Mattie move in with Sam, finding new support and keeping the Douglas family money.
 Gray goes to Malibu and finds Fritz playing with his dog on the beach—they embrace and kiss.